2022–2024 · Dashboard & Web design

 PRODUCT CONTEXT

-Designing for OT environments with fragmented signals and strict operational constraints
+Designing for OT environments

 • Industrial OT